Print

 7. Regular Caramel Sauce: If you want to make regular caramel, reduce salt to 1/2 teaspoon.
 Do not leave it out completely.

 8. Larger Batches: Avoid doubling or tripling this recipe.
 The added volume could prevent the sugar from melting evenly and properly.
-Make a couple of batches instead.
+Make multiple batches instead.